MV Dunedin Star

 MV Dunedin Star was a British refrigerated cargo liner.
-It was built by Cammell Laird and Co in 1935–36 as one of Blue Star Line's Imperial Star-class ships, designed to ship frozen meat from Australia and New Zealand to the UK.
-It served in the Second World War and is distinguished for its role in Operation Halberd to relieve the siege of Malta in September 1941.
+She was built by Cammell Laird and Co in 1935–36 as one of Blue Star Line's Imperial Star-class ships, designed to ship frozen meat from Australia and New Zealand to the UK.
+The ship served in the Second World War and is distinguished for her role in Operation Halberd to relieve the siege of Malta in September 1941.

-Dunedin Star was lost at the end of November 1942 when it ran aground at Clan Alpine Shoal in the South Atlantic on the Skeleton Coast of Namibia, then South West Africa.
-A complex sea, air and land operation overcame many setbacks and rescued all of its passengers, crew and gunners.
+Dunedin Star was lost at the end of November 1942 when she ran aground at Clan Alpine Shoal in the South Atlantic on the Skeleton Coast of Namibia, then South West Africa.
+A complex sea, air and land operation overcame many setbacks and rescued all of her passengers, crew and gunners.
 An aircraft, a tug and two of the tug's crew were lost in rescue attempts.
 It took a month for the last of Dunedin Star's crew to reach Cape Town, and more than two months for the last of the rescuers to return.

 Building

-Cammell Laird and Co in Birkenhead, England built Dunedin Star, launching it on 29 October 1935 and completing it in February 1936.
-It was owned by Union Cold Storage, a ship-owning company controlled by Blue Star Line.
+Cammell Laird and Co in Birkenhead, England built Dunedin Star, launching her on 29 October 1935 and completing her in February 1936.
+The ship was owned by Union Cold Storage, a company controlled by Blue Star Line.

 The Imperial Star class were motor ships.
 Dunedin Star had a pair of 9-cylinder, two-stroke, single-acting Sulzer Bros marine diesel engines developing a total of 2,516 NHP and driving twin screws.
-Its navigation equipment included wireless direction finding, an echo sounding device and a gyrocompass.
+Her navigation equipment included wireless direction finding, an echo sounding device and a gyrocompass.